0xcaff/sub/push-sub/README.md

 push-sub
 ========

-A daemon which maintains subscriptions with PubSubHubbub (PuSH) hubs and calls specified commands when messages arrive.
-It aims to make receiving PuSH updates secure and easy.
+push-sub is a daemon which maintains subscriptions with PubSubHubbub (PuSH) hubs and calls specified commands when messages arrive.
+PuSH is a server-to-server update protocol.
+It's used to notify servers about changes on other servers.
+This tool aims to make receiving PuSH updates secure and easy.

 [![thumb]][video]

 Usage
 -----

 Create a config file and run `push-sub`.
-Here's an example config file:
+Here's an example config file which to receives updates from a youtube channel topic and dumps them into `/tmp/pub.txt`:

 ```toml
 # config.toml